Are you ahead of the game and already filed your tax return? You rock!

 Still Haven’t Gotten Your Refund?

-You can call the IRS… but you need to wait 21 days if you filed electronically and six weeks if you filed via mail. (again, e-filing is so much faster)
+Or, if you’re looking to wait for a bit, you can call the IRS… but you need to wait 21 days if you filed electronically and six weeks if you filed via mail. (again, e-filing is so much faster)

 You can call the IRS at 800-829-1040 (here’s a link to the IRS website with this same number listed, for what it’s worth, I wouldn’t trust a random website either…).